peczenyj/MooseX/README.md

 Optional.

+## override => true|false

+If you need override one attribute, you should use `override: true`, or MooseX will raise one exception.

 ## Hooks: after/before/around

 Another great feature imported from Moose are the hooks after/before/around one method.
 You can run an arbitrary code, for example: